HVML/PurC/README.md

 # Purring Cat 2

-Purring Cat 2 is the official implementation of HVML.
+This is yet another implementation of HVML.

 - [Introduction to HVML](#introduction-to-hvml)
 - [Source Tree of Purring Cat](#source-tree-of-purring-cat)